The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 What I Like

 Thursday Chrome leather is an excellent alternative to Horween Chromexcel.
-It’s durable, looks great, but it’s much less expensive due to production abroad.
+It’s durable and looks great, but it’s much less expensive due to production abroad.

 The Captain is a slimmed-down service boot that fits more squarely into the modern man’s casual wardrobe than alternatives.